 • Scientists & Researchers

 Cancellation Policy: Cancellations must be received in writing and faxed or mailed to AWWA.
 Phone cancellations are not accepted.
 All cancellations postmarked/fax-dated by January 17, 2020 will receive a refund, minus a 25% administrative fee.
 Cancellations post-deadline will not be refunded; however, substitute registrants are welcome, if pre-approved in writing.

 Photo and Information Release: By registering for this event, you agree to allow AWWA to use your photo in any AWWA-related publication or website.
 Registrants may receive show-related and promotional emails from sponsors.
 AWWA uses a third party for this service, and at no time was your email disclosed to sponsors.

-The Potable Reuse Symposium is February 10-11.
-The co-located Biological Treatment Symposium is February 12-13.
+Note: The Potable Reuse Symposium was February 10-11.
+The co-located Biological Treatment Symposium was February 12-13.